-Tours of Fort George and Clava Cairns are both highly requested of us and it’s not hard to see why!
-These two locations are amazing parts of Inverness’ history and provide a great opportunity to investigate both the military and cultural aspects of Highland culture in one 4 hour tour.
-So what is there to look forward to on this trip?
-Have a wee read below and find out!
+These three amazing locations are highly requested of us and it’s not hard to see why!
+The locations are part of Inverness’ history and provide a great opportunity to investigate both the military and cultural aspects of Highland culture in this 4-hour tour.

-The first half of your Highlands tour will take you to Fort George, an 18th Century former military station that sits at the end of the Moray Firth before it opens up into the North Sea.
+Fort George, an 18th Century former military station that sits at the end of the Moray Firth before it opens up into the North Sea.
 Built in the aftermath of the Battle of Culloden and the failure of the Jacobite Uprising, a wealth of military history is waiting to be explored here.
-In this tour of Fort George you’ll explore the Fort’s grounds which includes the barracks, chapel, bake house and brew house alongside the military stockpiles where you can see the fantastic collection of weapons kept on display today.
-Try and spot Dolphins swimming in the Moray Firth, discover what it was like to live as a soldier working for King George II and enjoy the Highlanders Museum, the largest regimental museum outside of the capital.
-For a slice of life look at what military life was like for the common soldier in the Highlands, this is a must-see!
+In this tour of Fort George you’ll explore the Fort’s grounds which includes the barracks, chapel, bakehouse and brewhouse alongside the military stockpiles where you can see the fantastic collection of weapons kept on display today.
+Discover what it was like to live as a soldier working for King George II and enjoy the Highlanders Museum, the largest regimental museum outside of the capital.
+Don’t miss the dog cemetery – one of only two in Scotland – the resting place of regimental mascots and officers’ dogs.

 And if you like the sound of this tour and want to spread the word to your friends, just click on one of the Social Share buttons below and tell the world!